jasonkim999429/cse15l-lab-reports/lab-report-1.md

 Directory path argument
 ---

 This example starts once again in the `/home/lecture1` directory, and I provided the `ls` command with an argument: a path to another directory.
 We know from the previous example, the `/home/lecture1/messages` directory is a child of the `/home/lecture1` directory.
 Thus, we can use `messages` as a relative path to that directory.
-We can see that the output is a list of all files in the `messages` directory.
+We can see that the output is a list of all files in the `/home/lecture1/messages` directory.
 This is not an error; from this we can infer that giving the `ls` command a valid path to a directory as an argument will list all contents of that directory.

 ```
 [user@sahara ~/lecture1]$ ls messages